zvector/fate/README.md

 <img src="/zvector/fate/blob/master/docs/images/fatejs-title-art.png?raw=true" />

-**<span style="font-size: 150%">Fate.js </span>**makes reasoning about the future easy, and callback hell a thing of the past.
-Building on the familiar promise pattern, Fate provides a straightforward, expressive API, topped with beautifully concise literals.
-Managing and mixing asynchronous and synchronous operations in any combination, while precisely controlling the flow of execution — it all becomes elegantly simple.
+**Fate.js** makes reasoning about the future easy, and callback hell a thing of the past.
+Building on the familiar promise pattern, Fate provides a straightforward, expressive API, topped with elegantly concise literals.
+Managing and mixing asynchronous and synchronous operations in any combination, while precisely controlling the flow of execution — it all becomes beautifully simple.

-Dig into the grist below for a comprehensive and enlightening tour through the fundamentals of deferrals and promises, as well as the cool gadgets like pipelines and multiplexes that are built from them.
+Dig into the grist below for a comprehensive and enlightening tour through the fundamentals of deferrals and promises, as well as the cool gadgets that are built from them including pipelines and multiplexes.
 Or, go ahead and [jump straight to the pot of gold at the end](#procedure--examples) to see just how neatly Fate can help you tame even the most mind-numbingly complicated asynchronous tasks.

 ### Contents